AVROBIO Inc. (AVRO)'s Financial Results Comparing With Benitec Biopharma Limited (NASDAQ:BNTC) | New Business Observer

 |-43.33%

-For the past year AVROBIO Inc. has 27.45% stronger performance while Benitec Biopharma Limited has -43.33% weaker performance.
+For the past year AVROBIO Inc. had bullish trend while Benitec Biopharma Limited had bearish trend.

 AVROBIO, Inc., a clinical stage gene therapy company, focuses on developing ex vivo lentiviral-based gene therapies to treat rare diseases following a single dose.
 The company's gene therapies employ hematopoietic stem cells that are extracted from the patient and modified with lentiviral vectors to insert a functional copy of the gene that is defective in the target disease.
 Its lead product candidate is AVR-RD-01, which is in ongoing Phase II clinical trial and investigator-sponsored Phase I clinical trial for the treatment of fabry disease.
 The company is also developing AVR-RD-02 for the treatment of type 1 gaucher disease; AVR-RD-03 for the treatment of pompe disease; and AVR-RD-04 for the treatment of cystinosis.
 AVROBIO, Inc. was founded in 2015 and is headquartered in Cambridge, Massachusetts.